 One of the biggest differences between these two types of investments is the tax advantages that you can receive with syndications that you CANNOT receive with REITs.
 Real estate investing in general, real estate syndications being no exception, allows you to have enormous tax benefits that can offset the potential tax consequences from your passive income distributions.

 This is because real estate has a depreciation schedule that allows for write-offs that can offset the income generated by the property.
 The depreciation often creates a paper loss even if the property has generated a profit.
 A paper loss can offset the investor’s income.
 With a passive real estate syndication investment opportunity, you can take advantage of those tax benefits that you would not be able to capitalize on when you invest in a REIT.

-When you invest in a company such as you do when you invest in a REIT, you are not able to use the depreciation to offset your dividends, which can result in you paying more taxes than you otherwise would in a real estate syndication.
-Dividends are taxed as ordinary income, which can be less favorable to you as the investor.
+When you invest in a company such as you do when you invest in a REIT, you are NOT able to use the depreciation to offset your dividends, which can result in you paying more taxes than you otherwise would in a real estate syndication.
+Dividends from REITs are taxed as ordinary income, which can be less favorable to you as the investor.